How to Beat the Winter Blues - 8 Ways

 You might not be able to see your loved ones in person, but you can still connect with them.
 Why not give them a call, or write them a letter?
 You might enjoy getting a group together for a fun video call.
 You can address feelings of loneliness during COVID-19 with our helpful tips.

 Volunteering has proven benefits to overall mental wellbeing.
 If it's possible in your area, research what volunteering opportunities are available.
 It could be a great way to give back, and connect with others.

 4. Keep fit and stay active

-Exercise can have mood-lifting effects that are as good as taking antidepressant medication.
+If you're looking at beating the winter blues, exercise can have mood-lifting effects that are as good as taking antidepressant medication.

 SAD expert Dr Shanthi Mogali, of Mountainside Treatment Center in Connecticut, USA, says that “feelings of low self-confidence and unhappiness can arise when people are more sedentary, which can happen during the winter.
 “People should find ways to stay active to benefit from the natural endorphins released through physical fitness.”